moeru-ai/xsai-use/packages/svelte/README.md

 ## Classes

-- `Chat`: A powerful class for building chat interfaces with AI models
+- `Chat`: class for building chat interfaces with xsAI

 ### Chat